nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 Note: The C++ implementation of a stage must receive and emit the same message types as the Python implementation.

-Note: The "Python" in the `PythonSource` & `PythonNode` class names refers to the fact that these classes read and write objects registered with python, not the implementation language.
+Note: The "Python" in the `PythonSource` & `PythonNode` class names refers to the fact that these classes read and write objects registered with Python, not the implementation language.

 ## A Simple Pass Through Stage